-CCI desires funding the findings of the Child Welfare Funding model (developed pursuant to SB21-277) and to address the underfunded "242 Child Welfare Staffing" line item.
-The child welfare allocation formula should be agile and responsive to community needs.
+CCI desires funding the findings of the Child Welfare Funding model (developed pursuant to SB21-277) and to address the underfunded "242 Child Welfare Staffing" line item. recognizes the results of the child welfare workload study (developed pursuant to SB21-277) and urges the state to-The child welfare allocation formula should be agile and responsive to community needneeds.
 Lastly, increased prevention funding and programming is a valuable investment to prevent unnecessary and expensive further system involvements.

-Commissioners find it unacceptable that child welfare caseworkers continue to toggle between two systems (Trails Mod and Trails Legacy).
+Commissioners find it unacceptable that child welfare caseworkers are continue to toggle between two systems (Trails Mod and Trails Legacy).
 CCI supports state efforts to modernize and streamline the Trails system.

 Commissioners realize the value of Collaborative Management Programs (CMP); however, believe their value derives from local collaboration that identifies community need.
-We also know that these programs are underfunded to meet the demand on critical programs that serve multisystem-involved youth.
+We also know that these programs are underfunded to meet the demand on critical programs that serve multisystem-involved youth. --